Australian outback aerial

 A national, Indigenous-ledfood future.

-Growing Country is a national Indigenous food resilience initiative designed to strengthen local food production, improve community resilience and support climate-adapted growing systems across remote Australia.
+Growing Country is a national Indigenous food resilience initiative designed to strengthen local food production, improve community resilience and support climate-adapted food systems across remote Australia.

 The initiative responds to increasing concern surrounding remote food insecurity, fragile supply chains, rising freight costs and climate-related disruption affecting Aboriginal and Torres Strait Islander communities.

-Growing Country proposes a practical and scalable national pilot program focused on rebuilding local food capability through community-led growing systems, mobile horticultural support and long-term skills development.
+Growing Country proposes a practical and scalable national pilot focused on rebuilding local food capability through community-led ecological food systems, regenerative orchards, food forests, mobile horticultural support and long-term skills development.

 01 · The National Challenge